 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reactions: In rare cases, some people may develop an allergic reaction to this medication.
 Signs of an allergic reaction include a severe rash, hives, swollen face or throat, or difficulty breathing.
 If these occur, contact your doctor immediately.

-Crohn's disease: If you have Crohn's disease, this medication may make symptoms of your condition worse.
+Inflammatory bowel disease: If you have inflammatory bowel disease, this medication may make symptoms of your condition worse.
 Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infections: This medication can increase the risk of developing an infection, including serious infections such as sepsis, pneumonia, and tuberculosis.
 Before starting secukinumab treatment, your doctor may test to see if you have tuberculosis.
 If you notice signs of an infection such as fever, chills, pain, swelling, coughing, or pus, contact your doctor as soon as possible.
 This medication should also not be started while you have an active infection.

 Tell your doctor if you have a history of infections that keep coming back, or other conditions that might increase your risk of infections such as diabetes.
 While you are taking secukinumab, your doctor will monitor you for signs of infection.

 Latex allergy: The removable cap of the pre-filled syringe and SensoReady pen contains a chemical similar to natural rubber latex.
 No studies have been done with people who are allergic or sensitive to latex.
 If you have a latex allergy, discuss the risks and benefits of using this product, with your doctor.